 You Don’t Have to Navigate Dementia Alone

-Dementia is overwhelming, frightening, and stressful to process.
-It is incredibly difficult to watch someone you love struggle with memory loss and other basic functions.
+Dementia is overwhelming, frightening, and stressful to process, both for patients and those who love them.
+It’s incredibly difficult to watch someone you love struggle with memory loss and other basic functions.
 No matter what type of dementia your loved one has, you don’t have to navigate it alone.